doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 1. **Glow in the Dahrk** (installed in the [**Expanded Core**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/EXPANDEDCORE.md) section)
 	- Additionally enable BAIN option "06 - TR Interior Sunrays" if you have not already done so.
 1. **Remiros' Groundcover** (installed in the [**Visuals**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/VISUALS.md) section)
-	- Additionally enable the "01 TR Plugins" and "02 TR Preview Plugins"
+	- **Grass Plugins**: Additionally enable the "01 TR Plugins" and "02 TR Preview Plugins"
 1. [Facelift](https://www.nexusmods.com/morrowind/mods/47617?)
 	- Download the "kart_fut_TR_PT" Main File and install.
 Installation order doesn't matter; you may merge, or place the mod underneath, *Facelift* in the **VISUALS** section.
 Adds high quality textures for TR faces to better fit in with HD texture replacers like IT.
 1. **Near Vanilla Road Sign Replacer** (installed in the [**Visuals**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/VISUALS.md) section)